adam-kami-1/BatchUtilities/README.md

 ### Known limitations
-There are problems with script when window title of one of processes contains vertical bar character.
+Vertical bar character in title of the processes is dropped.

 ### Depends